officialbishowb/mytoolbox/README.md

 ## Note

-Many codes are for personal use and therefore to speed up the development process, an AI(such as ChatGPT) might be used to generate the code.
+Many scripts are for personal use and therefore to speed up the development process, an AI(such as ChatGPT) might be used to generate the code.